Ahh yes. The Inbox.

 If commenting on a task, you can also use two @@’s to mention someone and add the task to their to-do list.

-Next to the eye you will find quick access icons like your own time entry on the task, task bookings and the task briefing.
+Underneath the wrench you will find quick access icons like your own time entry on the task, task bookings and the task briefing.

 From the “Task details” you can see the status, priority, start date and deadline of the task.